AutoFlow: An Autoencoder-based Approach for IP Flow Record Compression with Minimal Impact on Traffic Classification: Methodology

 \subsection{Feature Selection for Compression}

-Not all features are equally suitable for compression.
-The impact of erroneous reconstruction varies based on the feature.
-For instance, reconstructing a flow size of 225 MB as 222 MB may be acceptable in some contexts, whereas reconstructing a timestamp incorrectly can lead to major inaccuracies in event sequencing and analysis.
-Features not suitable for compression include:
+Feature selection for compression requires careful consideration of reconstruction error impact.
+For instance, reconstructing a flow size of $225$ MB as $222$ MB may be acceptable in some contexts, whereas reconstructing a timestamp incorrectly can lead to major inaccuracies in event sequencing and analysis.
+Critical features that must be preserved exactly include timestamps (for event sequencing), IP addresses (endpoint identification), port numbers (service identification), and protocol information (traffic interpretation).
+For compression, we selected $21$ features across four categories where minor reconstruction errors are tolerable: bidirectional metrics (duration, packet/byte counts), source-to-destination metrics, destination-to-source metrics, and statistical packet size metrics (min, mean, std, max) for both directional and bidirectional flows.

-\begin{itemize} \item \textbf{Timestamps}: Features like flow start and flow end times, which are given in epochs, require high accuracy.
-Erroneous reconstruction of these features can lead to substantial errors in temporal analysis. \item \textbf{IP Addresses}: Source and destination IP addresses are critical for identifying endpoints and cannot be compressed without losing essential information. \item \textbf{Port Numbers}: Source and destination port numbers are crucial for identifying specific services and applications.
-An incorrect reconstruction (e.g., reconstructing port 22 as port 12) would result in significant misinterpretation of the network traffic. \item \textbf{Protocol}: The protocol used for the flow (e.g., TCP, UDP) must be accurately preserved to ensure correct interpretation of the data. \end{itemize}